Approximate Nash equilibria in large nonconvex aggregative games: Conclusion and perspectives

-\tcbl{\paragraph{Aggregation and disaggregation of clusters.} In the setting of power grid management, flexible agents can be regrouped into clusters, and each cluster is commanded by a so-called aggregator.
+\paragraph{Aggregation and disaggregation of clusters.} In a power grid management setting, flexible agents can be regrouped into clusters, and each cluster is commanded by a so-called aggregator.
 The EV charging game considered in this paper then takes place between the relatively few aggregators instead of the individuals.
-This “aggregate game” is different from the EV charging game in the paper, as the individuals are no longer autonomous but are commanded by their respective aggregators in their choice of charging behavior.
-One can build an aggregate model for each aggregator by defining his action set as the set of aggregate actions of the individuals in his cluster, and his cost function as an aggregate of the individuals’ costs.
+This “aggregate game” is different from the EV charging game described in this paper, as the individuals are no longer autonomous but are commanded by their respective aggregators rather than choosing their own charging behaviors.
+One can build an aggregate model for each aggregator by defining his action set as the set of the aggregate actions of the individuals in his cluster and his cost function as an aggregate of the individuals’ costs.
 When the clusters are large, it is possible to show, with the help of the Shapley-Folkman Lemma, that the aggregators’ action sets and cost functions are almost convex.
 Then, the game admits an $\epsilon$-PNE (via Rosen’s existence theorem), and its computation could be relatively easier owing to the small number of players.
-However, each aggregator then has to reconstruct for each individual under his control a feasible action consistent with their aggregate action at the equilibrium of this “aggregate game”.
-When the constraints of each flexible individuals are non-convex, this aggregation/disaggregation approach can be rather difficult to implement.
-An original technique based on the Shapley-Folkman Lemma is proposed in Hreinsson et al. 2021 \cite{HreinssonAl2021}, within the optimization framework, with applications to the management of consumption flexibilities in power systems. }
+However, each aggregator then has to reconstruct for each individual under his control a feasible action consistent with their aggregate action at the equilibrium of this “aggregate game.”
+When the constraints of each flexible individual are non-convex, this aggregation/disaggregation approach can be rather difficult to implement.
+An original technique based on the Shapley-Folkman Lemma is proposed in Hreinsson et al. \cite{HreinssonAl2021} within the optimization framework, with applications to the management of consumption flexibilities in power systems.

-\paragraph{Acknowledgments.} We are grateful to Fr\'ed\'eric Bonnans and Rebecca Jeffers for stimulating discussions and comments. \tcbl{We particularly thank the reviewers and the associated editor for their very relevant remarks that have helped greatly to improve the paper. }
+\paragraph{Acknowledgments.} We are grateful to J. Fr\'ed\'eric Bonnans and Rebecca Jeffers for stimulating discussions and comments.
+We particularly thank the reviewers and the associated editor for their very relevant remarks, which have helped greatly to improve the paper.